-Plus, it was pure coincidence that an interview was planned this week with Charles Dickens devotee, Bryan Kozlowski, who’s new book, What The Dickens?!
+Plus, it was pure coincidence that an interview was planned this week with Charles Dickens devotee, Bryan Kozlowski, whose new book, What The Dickens?!
 Distinctly Dickensian Words And How To Use Them features, right there on page 171, the word, “Trumpery!”
 Not missing a beat, Norman B begins his interview with Bryan Kozlowski by asking, “What does Trumpery mean?”
 You won’t want to miss the answer, and you’ll also hear Bryan’s explanations of other curious Dickensian words such as Tintinnabulation, Gormed, Humbug, Swipey, Cag-maggers, and Spanker.

 If you miss any editions of Life Elsewhere, go here then go to the Listen On Demand panel, choose the date of a show and click play.